Audible Royalty Calculator

 |---|---|---|

-Exclusive | $343.85 per month 40% × NSR, credit-blended $3.44/sale · $4,126.20/yr | $250.00 per month 50% × $5.00 MV $2.50/allocation · $3,000.00/yr |
+Exclusive | $343.85 per month 40% × NSR, credit-blended $3.44/sale · $4,126.20/yr | $650.00 per month 50% × $13.00 MV $6.50/allocation · $7,800.00/yr |

-Non-Exclusive | $214.91 per month 25% × NSR, credit-blended $2.15/sale · $2,578.88/yr | $150.00 per month 30% × $5.00 MV $1.50/allocation · $1,800.00/yr |
+Non-Exclusive | $214.91 per month 25% × NSR, credit-blended $2.15/sale · $2,578.88/yr | $390.00 per month 30% × $13.00 MV $3.90/allocation · $4,680.00/yr |

-Estimates — your actual ACX payout varies with the Allocation Factor and your sale mix.
+New model effective May 26, 2026: 50% exclusive / 30% non-exclusive (up from 40% / 25% under the legacy model).
+These are estimates.
+Your actual ACX payout varies with the Allocation Factor and your sale mix.
 Royalty Share authors: halve the Exclusive numbers (narrator takes 50%).

 How ACX Royalties Are Calculated

-ACX is Amazon's audiobook production platform — it's where authors create audiobooks that sell on Audible, Amazon, and iTunes.
+ACX is Amazon's audiobook production platform.
+It's where authors create audiobooks that sell on Audible, Amazon, and iTunes.
 Qualifying paid sales generate royalties calculated as a percentage of 'Net Sales Receipts' (not the list price), with the rate determined by your distribution choice: exclusive (40%) or non-exclusive (25%).

-For a la carte sales the base is close to retail; for member credit sales — which are most of what authors see on ACX — the contract uses a pool-based Allocation Factor that generally reduces the royalty base well below the title's list price (author-reported numbers suggest roughly half, but ACX doesn't publish the figure).
+For a la carte sales the base is close to retail; for member credit sales, which are most of what authors see on ACX, the contract uses a pool-based Allocation Factor that generally reduces the royalty base well below the title's list price (author-reported numbers suggest roughly half, but ACX doesn't publish the figure).

-If a narrator produced the audiobook under a Royalty Share deal, the royalty is split 50/50 between author and narrator for as long as the title is active under the ACX agreement — so the effective author rate drops to 20% of the Net Sales Receipts base.
+If a narrator produced the audiobook under a Royalty Share deal, the royalty is split 50/50 between author and narrator for as long as the title is active under the ACX agreement, so the effective author rate drops to 20% of the Net Sales Receipts base.
 Royalty Share titles require exclusive distribution and per ACX's Book Posting Agreement cannot be converted to non-exclusive at all.
 Payouts land monthly via direct deposit, typically 60 days after the sale month closes.

 Exclusive vs Non-Exclusive ACX Distribution